Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Bound State Solution of Jackiw-Rebbi Model, Quantum Field Theory and DMRG

 Through the change of variable in the second term $x\rightarrow -x$

-From bosonization the Klein factors $\eta_R \eta_L$ give $\pm i$ when bosonizing $c^\dagger_L(x) c_R(x)$ [3,4].
+\twocolumngrid From bosonization of the operator $c^\dagger_L(x) c_R(x)$ this requires in principle to add Klein factors $\eta_R \eta_L$ ensuring proper anti-commutation relations between the two fermions $c_L$ and $c_R$, which then results in an additional prefactor $\pm i$ \cite{Haldane,Giamarchi}.
 This justifies why when introducing one fermion operator $c(x)$ along the whole path, $c^{\dagger}_R c_L$ turns into $i c^{\dagger}(x)c(-x)$.
-In principle, we can add any phase factor $c_L=e^{i\delta}c_R$, where $\delta=0$ corresponds to a perfect transmission i.e. no potential and $\delta=\pi$ to a complete backscattering with $c_R+c_L=0$ at $x=0$.
+In principle, we can add any phase factor such that

+where $\delta=0$ corresponds to a perfect transmission i.e. no potential and $\delta=\pi$ to a complete backscattering with $c_R+c_L=0$ at $x=0$.
 The situation of a phase with $\delta=\frac{\pi}{2}$ indeed corresponds to an intermediate situation and the sign $\pm i$ in front of each term in Eq. (\ref{potential}) is fixed such that we have a normalized wave-function solution at $x=0$ instead of a diverging solution.
-Since the energy cost due to backscattering effects is real then this indeed requires to have an additional $i$ in front of the Hamiltonian density to compensate for this mathematical definition [8].
-Through change of variables, we also have
+Since the energy term due to backscattering effects is real then this requires to have an additional $i$ in front of the Hamiltonian density to compensate for this definition.
+We also have

 To derive the zero-energy (electron-like) solution, we introduce the energy-resolved creation operator

 such that

 Playing with commutation relations $[c_{\epsilon},c^{\dagger}_{\epsilon'}] = \{c_{\epsilon},c^{\dagger}_{\epsilon'}\} - 2 c^{\dagger}_{\epsilon'} c_{\epsilon} = \delta_{\epsilon \epsilon'}-2 c^{\dagger}_{\epsilon'} c_{\epsilon}$ we verify the equation